LinasEin/pytorch-notebooks/README.md

-### Playground with Image processing tasks using Deep Learning
+### Image processing task playground using Deep Learning

 Code is based on publicly available tutorials: